How To Create A To Do List In WordPress

 This section lets you configure user permissions and capabilities for Group and Master List types …

-If you are using Individual List, the only setting that is applicable in this section is the View To-Do List permission …
+If you are using Individual List, the only setting applicable for this section is the View To-Do List permission …

-If you are configuring user permissions and capabilities for Group or Master List types, select the highest level capabilities that you would like users to be able to perform for each option …
+If you are setting up user permissions and capabilities for Group and Master List types, select the highest level capabilities that you want users to perform for each option …

 - Subscribers: Read